UWPCE-PythonCert/ProgrammingInPython/source/exercises/mailroom/mailroom-oo.rst

    There should be no use of the ``input()`` function in the classes that hold the data!
 Nor any use of ``print()`` -- these are for user interaction, and you want the data handling code to be potentially usable with totally different user interaction -- such as a desktop GUI or Web interface.

+In the spirit of separation of concerns, you also want keep your Command Line Interface code in a separate file(s), as they already should be in your mailroom-as-a-package version.
+In fact, you should be able to keep the structure of your package pretty much the same -- simply replacing the model code with classes.

 3) As always: **DRY** (Don't Repeat Yourself): Anywhere you see repeated code; refactor it!